LebCit/blog-doc/views/posts/the-files-route.md

 Since everything is explained inside the file itself and in the two articles mentioned above, I'm not going to elaborate further more about it here.

-That will be all for the rendering of MarkDown and EJS files from one end to another, see you in the next one.
+That will be all for the rendering of Markdown and EJS files from one end to another, see you in the next one.